Albuquerque city councilor wants to make changes to state tobacco laws

+For as long as anyone can remember, you have to be 18 or older, to buy tobacco products.
+“How early they get started, which is usually at the age of 12 years old, sometimes even younger than that,” says City Councilor Cynthia Borrego.

-Councilor Cynthia Borrego says our state surpasses the national rate when it comes to young people using tobacco.
-Because of that, she wants the state legislature to change a few things regarding tobacco sales.
+Borrego says that is just too young.
+She says stats from the American Heart Association show New Mexico surpasses the national rate when it comes to young people using tobacco products.

-She’s sponsoring a memorial, along with Isaac Benton, asking the state legislature to rescind the state laws around tobacco sales, and bringing them down to a local level.
-For example, Borrego says if the city of Albuquerque could make the rules, she would want to see the age be raised to 21 and up, in order to purchase tobacco products.
+That is why she is sponsoring a memorial, along with Councilor Isaac Benton, to ask the state legislature to do something about it.
+“Discussing the state’s tobacco preemption and rescinding that to bring it more to a local level,” she says.

-She says she’d also like to monitor neighborhoods that are more likely to see a high usage and take a look at zoning enforcement to curb the usage.
-All of this, she says, is to promote a healthy lifestyle in the city.
-“I think that it’s important that if we’re really serious about becoming a healthy city, this is a way for us to start,” Borrego says.
+Ideally, Borrego says if the City of Albuquerque could make the rules, she would want to see the age to be raised to 21 and up, in order to buy tobacco products.
+On top of that, she wants to monitor neighborhoods that are more likely to see high usage and take a look at zoning enforcement in the area.

-Borrego also blames part of the problem on the vaping craze, saying the fruity flavors attract young people and they’re more likely to become addicted.
-Borrego also says it wouldn’t be any different than someone trying to buy alcohol and needing to show identification in regards to enforcement.
+People in Albuquerque are split in their opinions on if this could really help curb the addiction to nicotine.
+“Anyone who thinks that these 19-year-olds, 20-year-olds, will just stop smoking is silly.
+They’re just going to get someone a little older to go buy a pack for them,” says Michael Cunningham.

+However, others agree with Borrego.
+“I think it’s wiser that, for health reasons, for the longevity of your life, to put it at an older age,” says Carlos Garcia.

 New Mexico Coronavirus Resource Guide